Donald Trump Defends Home Depot Founder Bernie Marcus Amid Boycott Threats

 — Donald J. Trump (@realDonaldTrump) July 23, 2015

-Since retiring as the chairman of Home Depot’s board in 2002, Marcus, 90, has become more involved in politics, becoming a mega donor to the Republican Party.
+Since retiring as the chairman of Home Depot’s board in 2002, Marcus, 90, has become more involved in politics, becoming a mega-donor to the Republican Party.
 And this isn’t the first time he has supported the president.
 Marcus donated $7 million to Trump during the 2016 presidential race.

-He’s become increasingly outspoken on conservative matters, appearing on Fox News to argue that the Democratic “don’t have any brains” for their lack of support for Trump’s tax plan.
+He’s become increasingly outspoken on conservative matters, appearing on Fox News, as posted on Twitter, to argue that the Democrats “don’t have any brains” for their lack of support for Trump’s tax plan.

 The retail mogul told the Journal-Constitution that much of his fortune is rooted in shares of the business that he continues to own.
 He is worth $5.9 billion, according to Forbes.